LiteLLM AI Gateway Collectors

 Example deployment

-This section shows how to run LiteLLM Proxy Server with the AIDR Guardrail using the LiteLLM CLI (installed via Pip) or Docker and a config.yaml configuration file.
+This example shows how to run LiteLLM AI Gateway with the AIDR guardrail using the LiteLLM CLI (installed via Pip) or Docker.
+AIDR blocks malicious requests to an AI provider and redacts sensitive values in responses from it.

-Create a config.yaml file for the LiteLLM Proxy Server that includes the AIDR guardrail configuration.
+In your working folder, create a config.yaml file for the LiteLLM AI Gateway that includes the AIDR guardrail configuration.

 guardrails: